Ehud Banai

-Ehud Banai (אהוד בנאי; born March 31, 1953) is an Israeli musician, songwriter, author, and a member of the prominent Banai family in Israel.
+Ehud Banai (אהוד בנאי; born 31 March 1953) is an Israeli musician, songwriter, author, and a member of the prominent Banai family in Israel.

 Early life

-Ehud Banai was born in Jerusalem.
-His father was the actor Yaakov Banai, one of the Banai siblings.
+Ehud Banai was born in Jerusalem to the Iranian Jewish Banai family.
+His father was the actor Yaakov Banai.
 The family moved to Givatayim when Banai was four.
 At the age of ten, he learned to play the cello.
 In 1971 he was drafted to the Israel Defense Forces and served in the Nahal infantry brigade.
 After his discharge, he moved to London, where he busked in the London Underground for six months.